Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/the-difference-between-the-phoenix-project-and-the-unicorn-project.md

 :img{src="/img/2022/09/unicorn.jpg" alt="The Unicorn Project" loading="lazy"}
 :::

 Written by Gene Kim, The Unicorn Project takes us back to Parts Unlimited on *the same timeline* as the original Phoenix Project.
-This time, we see things play out from the perspective of the team trying to deliver the software.
+This time, we see things play out from the team's perspective as they try to deliver the software.

 Maxine finds herself thrown in with a bunch of misfit rebels who are given the impossible task of fixing the Phoenix project.

 ## Summary

 So, the key *difference* between the two books is the perspective.
-The Phoenix Project follows the managers as they learn what is needed to recover a disastrous project, while The Unicorn Project follows the same timeline from the perspective of the direct contributors to development, testing, and operations.
+The Phoenix Project follows the managers as they learn what is needed to recover a disastrous project.
+In contrast, The Unicorn Project follows the same timeline from the perspective of the direct contributors to development, testing, and operations.

-In The Phoenix Project, we look at the management changes that are needed.
+In The Phoenix Project, we look at the needed management changes.
 This is based on techniques such as Theory of Constraints.

 In The Unicorn Project we see how the software delivery process has to change.
 This is based on DevOps practices.